McAPI/Cache-Backup/README.md

-The data can be used by everybody, however giving credit with an easily accessible link to https://mcapi.de, https://github.com/sweetcode or https://github.com/mcapi is required and should not than 2 clicks away from the index page of the home page or the index of the application using the data.
+The data can be used by everybody, however giving credit with an easily accessible link to https://mcapi.de, https://github.com/sweetcode or https://github.com/mcapi is required and should not be more than 2 clicks away from the index page of the home page or the index of the application using the data.